 - Oral Surgery if needed (tooth removal)

-- Pain medication prior to anesthesia and medication to go home
+- Pain medication before anesthesia and medication to go home

 At Home Dental Care